bida23-108/HOUSE-PRICE-PREDICTION/README.md

 - `image.png` - Screenshot showing the fully deployed and trained model hosted on streamlit
 - `model(1)(2).ipynb` - fully trained model
 - `app.py` - the fully functional house prediction web app, hosted on Streamlit when run
+- - `readme(1).ipynb` - Detailed instructions on how to run the Web app

 ## Models Used